manimohan-mistry/Spotify-Clone-Projects/README.md

 A simple Spotify UI Clone using only HTML and CSS, showcasing the design and layout inspired by the original Spotify web interface.

 🚀 Demo
-🔗 Live Demo on Render (Add your Render or GitHub Pages link here)
+🔗 Live Demo on Render: https://spotify-clone-projects-1.onrender.com/

 🛠️ Tech Stack
 ✅ HTML5